 In a prior life I was a full-stack programmer for an academic library, a mid-sized publishing company, and many private clients.
 My focuses included effective communication with non-technical personnel, data visualization, user-friendly tools, and efficiency gains at scale.
 I have broad programming, database, and systems administration experience.
 Aussi, je suis bilingue; j’ai parlé français depuis que j’ai eu 5 ans.

 My wife and I reside in Los Angeles.
-In my (rare) spare time, my hobbies include fine dining, gardening, television, trivia, and cough video games.
+In my (rare) spare time, my hobbies include dining, gardening, television, trivia, and playing games.